LeeMorinUCF/QMB3311S22/demo_03_PP_Ch_03_Function_Design/README.md

 ### Examples

-Try to think of some examples that will test the limit of your function.
+Try to think of some examples that will test the limits of your function.
 Note that we can run the tests only because we have already defined the function in the examples above.